BrianYang2013/JHU_AI_Journey/03 - EN.605.202 Data Structures/Notes W02 - Stacks.md

 # Module 2: Stacks

+## Module 2A: Stacks Part 1

+Stack: Ordered, LIFO.
+Deleted when pop.

 ##  2.1 Stack abstract data type (ADT)

 A **stack** is an ADT in which items are only inserted on or removed from the top of a stack. **Lastin-first-out.**